wzacs1/BioinfWorkshop/Workthroughs/Part3-3_IntroToR_DiffExpess.md

 - Can you think of another way to do this with the `!` symbol?

 #### `select()`
 Selects works pretty naturally as you might expect, and in the term hints to SQL terminology usage.
 We could use the same data table accession coordinates we showed earlier, but select has as very common type of syntax derived from SQL that is great for working with tales and is similar to how qiime2 filters out data.
-As an intial simple example, let's just get rid of the extra column "replicate" which is the same for all samples now.
+As an intial simple example, let's just get rid of the extra columns "replicate" and "tissue" which are the same for all samples now.
 We'll use the `-` in front of the varialbe to remove, which is commonly used in R notation to remove something, but in this case we could have also used the `!`.

 ```r
 > metadata_repsOnly <- select(metadata_repsOnly, -replicate & -tissue)